-- Things the contractor is not responsible for, like site clean-up and trash hauling.
-(If you can, ask for a “broom clause” that makes the contractor responsible for all clean-up work, including spills and stains.)
+- Specify things the contractor is not responsible for, like site clean-up and trash hauling.
+(If you can, ask for a “broom clean clause” that makes the contractor responsible for all clean-up work, including spills and stains.)

 After You Hire a Contractor

-Not only do YOU need to be happy with the job, you also need to make sure all the subcontractors and suppliers have been paid, otherwise they could file a mechanic’s lien against your home to compensate them.
+Not only do YOU need to be happy with the job, but you also need to make sure all the subcontractors and suppliers have been paid.
+Otherwise they could file a mechanic’s lien against your home to compensate themselves.
 Protect yourself by asking the contractor, every subcontractor, and every supplier for a lien release or waiver.
-If a problem does arise and you’ve done everything you can to rectify it in good faith, but to no avail, you have the right to contact your credit card company and withhold payment on the service.

 - all work meets the standards spelled out in the contract